n7tae/mvoice/README.md

 sudo apt install -y pulseaudio pavucontrol paprefs
 ```

-It's proabably a good idea to reboot after installing pulseaudio.
+It's probably a good idea to reboot after installing pulseaudio.
 After it's installed, take a look at the output of `aplay -L`.
 Near the beginning is should say:

 ```bash
 default